PulseWaves/Specification/specification.rst

   The record length is the number of bytes for the record after the end of the standard part of the header.
 The entire record length is 64 bytes (the header size of the VLR) plus the Record Length after Header.

 Description:
-  Optional, null terminated text description of the data.
-Any remaining characters not used must be null.
+  Null terminated text description (optional).
+Any characters not used must be null.

 Appended Variable Length Records (AVLRs):
 ------------------------------------------------------------------------------